joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 ## Zombies and Botnets

-### Botnet
+- **Botnet**

-A **botnet** is a network of compromised computers, known as **zombies** or **bots** , which are remotely controlled by malicious actors.
+    - A network of compromised computers, known as **zombies** or **bots**.
+    - Remotely controlled by malicious actors.
     - Created using other types of malwares to gain access to a system and victimize it.
     - Zombies are used to perform tasks using remote commands.

-### C2 Node

-A **Command and Control Node (C2 Node)** is used for managing and coordinating the activities of the zombies.
+- **Command and Control Node (C2 Node)**

+    - Used for managing and coordinating the activities of the zombies.
     - Can use zombies as pivot points to gain access to new victims.
     - Can use a zombie to make it look like the infected computer is performing the attach.
     - It can also store illegal media on the infected machines inside of the botnet.
     - Commonly used to perform a DDoS attack.

 ## Rootkits